storj/storj/docs/design/storage-node-downtime-tracking.md

 ## Open issues

 * The design indefinitely checks offline storage nodes until they are disqualified.
-* The implementation requires coordination with the team working in [Kademlia removal design document](kademlia-removal.md) for the "ping" functionality.
+* The implementation requires coordination with the team working in [Kademlia removal blueprint](kademlia-removal.md) for the "ping" functionality.
 * The implementation requires the [Kademlia removal network refreshing](https://github.com/storj/storj/blob/master/docs/design/kademlia-removal.md#network-refreshing) implemented and deployed before deploying the new chore.
 Use a feature flag for removing the constraint.